 These are just rough estimates and true tolerances depend on the frequencies and their modulation.

 Here we explore electrical power in the home.
 It's instructive to inspect electricity because the house consists of a matrix of wires throughout the walls and ceilings.
 Most of the time we sleep next to walls filled with wires.
 Also, devices or appliances, especially TVs and computers are particularly a nuisance to electrosensitives.

 If a computer affects a person twenty or more feet away, many assume it's the result of dirty electricity.
 In today's age more and more devices are producing noise on our lines.
 Take for instance compact fluorescent lamps that some idiots use instead of the incandescent (Edison) light bulb.
 Also, new devices, from routers to cell phones are now exclusively powered or charged with switching mode supplies, which produce high frequency noise.
 Our environment is rapidly changing, and we can't rely on Uncle Sam to see to it that these devices are not detrimental to our health.

 The discussion begins with a look at the noise in a house's electrical lines.
 Then we raise the noise up a notch and create much dirtier power.
-The techniques used to measure the power require special equipment and circuits rather than a simple meter.
+The techniques used to measure the power require special equipment rather than a simple meter.